 UCD is one of Europe's leading research-intensive universities; an environment where undergraduate education, masters and PhD training, research, innovation and community engagement form a dynamic spectrum of activity.

 The international standing of UCD has grown in recent years; it is currently ranked within the top 1% of institutions world-wide.
-USC is also Ireland's most globally engaged university with over 30,000 students drawn from over 120 countries, and includes 5,500 students based at locations outside the Republic of Ireland.
+UCD is also Ireland's most globally engaged university with over 30,000 students, drawn from over 120 countries, and includes 5,500 students based at locations outside the Republic of Ireland.

-The Agri-Food and Biosciences Institute (AFBI) is a multi-disciplinary scientific institute offering world-class scientific services to a wide range of customers in the agri-food sector.
+AFBI is a multi-disciplinary scientific institute, offering world-class scientific services to a wide range of customers in the agri-food sector.
 They provide analytical & diagnostic, research & development and scientific training & advice in agriculture, food, animal and plant health, marine and freshwater ecosystems and the agri-environment.
-They operate across seven sites in Northern Ireland and have a purpose built marine research vessel which operates in the Irish Sea from the Port of Belfast.
-Their state-of-the-art equipment is used by world-renowned scientists to provide sophisticated and reliable results, coupled with expert interpretation to provide advice for customers.
-They participate in top-level research consortia with some of the world’s most well-respected research organisations, universities and agencies globally, including China, the United States and Canada.
-They have dedicated Research Support officers to identify and explore potential collaboration opportunities with new and existing partners.
+They operate across seven sites in Northern Ireland, and have a purpose built marine research vessel which operates in the Irish Sea, from the Port of Belfast.
+Their state-of-the-art equipment is used by world-renowned scientists to provide sophisticated and reliable results, coupled with expert interpretation, to provide advice for customers.
+AFBI participate in top-level research consortia, with well-respected research organisations, universities and agencies globally, including China, the United States and Canada; AFBI have dedicated Research Support officers to identify and explore potential collaboration opportunities with new and existing partners.

-Keep Northern Ireland Beautiful is a charity working towards the vision of a cleaner, greener Northern Ireland by running environmental education programmes and awareness raising campaigns, increasing volunteering opportunities and reporting on local environmental quality.
-Keep Northern Ireland Beautiful runs a range of awareness raising and volunteering campaigns including the BIG Spring Clean and the Clean Coast programme as well as local environmental quality programmes such as international Eco-Schools and Blue Flag programmes, the Seaside Award, Borough Cleanliness Surveys and Live Here Love Here Green Business Awards.
-For more information email Debra Castles; Debra.Castles@keepnorthernirelandbeautiful.org
+KNIB is a charity working towards the vision of a cleaner, greener Northern Ireland, by running environmental education programmes and awareness raising campaigns, increasing volunteering opportunities and reporting on local environmental quality; including the BIG Spring Clean and the Clean Coast programme, as well as, the Eco-Schools and Blue Flag programmes, the Seaside Award, Borough Cleanliness Surveys and Live Here Love Here Green Business Awards.
+For more information email Emma Johnston: email@example.com